Rach-Coster/csharp_source_questions/README.md

 + Switch Statements with Parameters *(New to 7.0)*
 + Polymorphism

+The repository includes both the .zip and the actual project folder for both questions.

 Please feel free to comment any feedback on how I can make this code better and I will attempt to do so.